GREG RODIN, Q.C.

 Greg has given several lectures and presentations to the Alberta Civil Trial Lawyers Association and the Canadian Bar Association on the subject of personal injury litigation including conducting chronic pain cases and “beating the cap” under the Minor Injury Regulation.
 He recently appeared on the local news to discuss court delays and the impact on clients and the civil litigation process: Court Delays – CTV Calgary

 Greg was appointed Queen’s Counsel in December, 2009.
 He is “repeatedly recommended” in the Lexpert Legal Expert Directory.
 In October, 2017, Greg received the Alberta Civil Trial Lawyers Association President’s Award in recognition of his “distinguished contribution to the profession and the community and the advancement the law”.
-Greg was recognized in the 2019 edition of Best Lawyers in Canada for personal injury litigation
+Greg was recognized in the 2019 and 2020 editions of Best Lawyers in Canada for personal injury litigation

 Greg enjoys running, working out, scuba diving, motorcycling, boating and spending time with his family.